MagnusTiberius/iocphttpd/README.md

 2. URL routing makes it easy for you to write a handler for a given URL route.
 3. URL parameters, you can simply retrieve parameters from a list.
 4. JSON support is available in the API, see jsoncpp for details.
+5. Websocket enabled, just added the demo for Websocket in index.html.
+Check it out.

 Screenshots: